Houston Expungement Lawyer

 In a time when very personal records can be viewed by the public by entering a few keystrokes, managing what is available to the public can be critical to maintain your good reputation.
 Even if you cannot get your record expunged, you may be able to get it sealed via a petition for non-disclosure.

 If you have successfully completed what is called a deferred adjudication, you may be eligible for nondisclosure relief or sealing.
 A petition for nondisclosure is a request that the government seal your criminal record from public view.
 This sealing is not as thorough as an expunction since the charge remains on your record and is visible to law enforcement and other enumerated entities.
+If you’re seeking to navigate this process in Houston, an experienced attorney can guide you through the steps to ensure your record is sealed appropriately.

 If your criminal record from a bygone day continues to haunt your professional prospects, be in touch with our trusted Houston law firm today.
 The Hochglaube & DeBorde Law Firm can help with respected, responsive representation.